 “Silence Is Golden“ goes without saying.
 But, so many of us hear the words, but don’t really penetrate the words.
-Ladies and gentlemen, have you ever been in a relationship, where your partner you just started dating is as fine as can be, the perfect catch, husband material?
+Ladies, have you ever been in a relationship, where the man you just started dating is extremely handsome with a great personality, he’s the real deal, a perfect catch, husband material?

-Too many times the person you think is your closet or best friend is the one who will turn around and cause you so much damage and a whole lot of pain.
+Too many times the person you think is your closet or best friend is the one who will turn around and cause so much pain.
 They are the ones you trust the most and tell all your deepest, darkest secrets to.
-They are the ones who know you best.
+They are the ones who you think you know the best.

-Think about this for a sec., have you ever had a conversation with your best friend and everything you say to them, they counteract it? for example, you may say something like, “I think I’ve found my soul mate, he or she treats me so good, I’m so tired because I was on the phone all night and I didn’t get much sleep, I can talk to him or her about anything, he or she really gets where I’m coming from or we are so much alike, etc.”
+Think about this for a sec., have you ever had a conversation with your best friend and everything you say to them, they counteract it? for example, you may say something like, “I think I’ve found my soul mate, he treats me so good, I’m so tired because I was on the phone all night and I didn’t get much sleep, I can talk to him about anything, he really gets where I’m coming from or we are so much alike, etc.”

-If you are a female Then your friend may respond something like, “you don’t even know him well enough to be talking about him like that, all men are dogs, just give it some time and you will see for yourself, he’s only nice because the relationship just started, give it some time and you’ll see what I’m talking about, come on, if he is that fine, you know other women are gonna be checking him out and dogs will play, etc”.
+Then your friend may respond something like, “you don’t even know him that well to be talking about him like that, all men are dogs, just give it some time and you’ll see for yourself, he’s only nice because the relationship just started, give it some time and you’ll see what I’m talking about, common, if he is that good looking, you know other women are gonna be checking him out and dogs will play, etc.

 If your friend is responding to you with comments like this, that should be a RED FLAG, telling you “SHUT THE HELL UP” and stop talking.
 For your own good, don’t get so caught up and excited with your current love interest that you feel the need to talk to someone who you think will share in your happiness.
 My advice to you, quit while you’re ahead.